 The Karakalpak Shapan

-A traditional Karakalpak man's ceremonial shapan from the Moynaq region, probably 1920's or early 30's.
+A traditional Karakalpak woman's ceremonial shapan from the Moynaq region, probably 1920s or early 1930s.

 Note the jolly Russian printed cotton lining and the embroidered pocket opening.